mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/build-main-screen/kotlin.md

 ## Create `CallManager`

 Currently client SDK does not store call reference.
-We need to store call reference in the `CallManager` class, so it can be accessed from another screens.
+We need to store call reference in the `CallManager` class, so it can be accessed from all screens.

 Create `CallManager.kt` file in the `com.vonage.tutorial.voice` package to store the configuration.
 Right click on `voice` package and select `New` > `Kotlin Class/File`.
 Enter `CallManager` and select `Class`.